pwwang/biopipen/docs/processes.md

     - **args**
         - `cnvkit`: The executable of cnvkit.
 Default: 'cnvkit.py'
+        - `nthread`: The number of threads to use.
+Default: 1
         - `params`: Other parameters for `cnvkit.py scatter`
         - `regions`: The regoins to plot.
 Default: `['']`
         	- You can have extra specific regions, format: